-FIGURE 15.1 FUNDAMENTAL EJ PRINCIPLES
+FIGURE 15.1 Fundamental EJ Principles

-- 2 To ensure the full and fair participation by all potentially affected communities in the transportation decision-making process. - To prevent the denial of, reduction of or significant delay in the receipt of benefits by minority and low-income populations.
+To avoid, minimize or mitigate disproportionately high and adverse human health and environmental effects, including social and economic effects, on minority and low-income populations.
+To ensure the full and fair participation by all potentially affected communities in the transportation decision-making process.
+To prevent the denial of, reduction of or significant delay in the receipt of benefits by minority and low-income populations.